 - lemon juice from 1 large lemon

-- The day before you want to cook, wash the chickpeas well then cover with cold water and add 2 tsp baking soda and mix well.
+- The day before you cook, wash the chickpeas well, then cover with cold water, add 2 tsp baking soda and mix well.

 - Pop into the fridge and leave overnight.

-- Next day rinse well and place into a saucepan and add the remaining 2 tsp baking soda, mix well and cover with water by 2-3cm.
+- Next day rinse well and place into a saucepan, add the remaining 2 tsp baking soda, mix well and cover with 2-3 cms of water.

-- Bring to the boil, skim well and reduce the heat, then simmer for 20-30 minutes or until the peas are cooked, soft but not falling apart.
+- Bring to a boil, skim and reduce the heat; simmer for 20-30 minutes or until the peas are cooked soft but not falling apart.

-- When cooked drain well but keep the cooking liquor.
+- Once cooked, drain well and keep the cooking liquor.

 - Spoon into a bowl and add salt, pepper and lemon juice and mix well.

-- Serve warm with a swirl or extra room temperature tahini, a few of the warm whole peas.
+- Serve warm with a swirl of extra room temperature tahini and a few of the warm whole peas.

-- I also like to sprinkle with lots of chopped fresh parsley or coriander, even and sprinkling of chopped spring onions and a few slices of green chilli.
-Sometimes a little thick yogurt also is a nice addition.
+- I also like to sprinkle with lots of chopped fresh parsley or coriander and chopped spring onions with a few slices of green chilli.
+Sometimes a little thick yoghurt is also a nice addition.